jonathanmli/agent-based-modelling/schelling_with_patience/README.md

 ## Background and summary of change

 The base model is the Schelling segregation model, which shows how even a mild preference for similar neighbors can lead to a much higher degree of segregation than we would intuitively expect.
-However, since the original model was based on several unrealistic assumptions, we attempted to improve it in several ways.
-The changes are (1) adding patience, (2) changing how agents move (restricting the ability to move), and (3) heterogeneity of agent tolerance.
+However, since the original model was based on several unrealistic assumptions, we attempted to address some of them by adding the following changes: (1) adding patience, (2) changing how agents move (restricting the ability to move), and (3) heterogeneity of agent tolerance.

 ## Design concepts